 AI-First Biotech Founders

 These founders excel at vision-casting but may oversell near-term capabilities.
 Conference organizers should request specific metrics and timelines during pre-event briefings to ensure presentations remain grounded in current reality rather than aspirational projections.
+The most valuable presentations from this category acknowledge both successes and the genuine challenges of translating computational predictions into clinical candidates.

 Speaker Selection Criteria: What Actually Matters